One Pot Ground Turkey Spaghetti

 Instructions

 - Place a large dutch oven or large 5-7 quart pot on the stove.
-Turn the heat to medium high and add the olive oil.
+Turn the heat to medium high and add olive oil.1 tablespoon olive oil

-- Once the pot is warm spread the ground meat out in the pan to brown.
+- Once the pot is warm, spread the ground meat out in the pan to brown.
 Season the meat with salt and pepper.
-Stir and break up the meat as needed cooking it all the way through until brown, about 7-10 minutes.
+Stir and break up the meat as needed cooking it all the way through until brown, about 7-10 minutes.1 pound lean ground turkey, ½ teaspoon salt, ¼ teaspoon pepper

 - The pasta is done when it is tender.
 Shut off the heat and let the pasta stand for a 2-3 minutes to soak up a little more of the sauce.
 Serve with cheese or parsley and enjoy!